Sancxo/messaging-app/README.md

-Quick Twitter-like app made with Elixir and Phoenix to illustrate Chris McCord's video "Build a real-time Twitter clone in 15 minutes with LiveView and Phoenix 1.5" (https://youtu.be/MZvmYaFkNJI).
+Quick Twitter-like app made with Elixir and Phoenix Liveview to illustrate Chris McCord's video "Build a real-time Twitter clone in 15 minutes with LiveView and Phoenix 1.5" (https://youtu.be/MZvmYaFkNJI).

 # MessagingApp